 You'll talk with team members to make sure you're mentally and emotionally willing to accept the risks of the transplant process and later treatment.
 The team may ask whether you have a good support network of family and friends.

-What to expect before a lung transplant
+before a lung transplant

 In the United States, if you're accepted into a medical center's transplant program, you'll be placed on the Organ Procurement and Transplantation Network's (OPTN's) national waiting list.
 Your transplant team will work with you to make sure you're ready for the transplant if a donor lung becomes available.